-NCMN Central Facility for Mechanical and Materials Characterization
+NCMN Central Facility for Scanning Probe Microscopy and Materials Characterization

-NCMN operates and coordinates seven Central Facilities that are open to all UNL researchers as well as external (private sector) researchers.
-The Central Facility for Mechanical and Materials Characterization is one of these facilities.
-To learn more about our facility, please go to our About Facility web page.
+NCMN operates and coordinates six Central Facilities that are open to all UNL researchers as well as external (private sector) researchers.
+The Central Facility for Scanning Probe and Materials Characterization (SPMC) is one of these facilities.
+To learn more about our facility, please go to web page http://ncmn.unl.edu/spm/ .

 This facility contains a large variety of equipment to characterize the mechanical and physical properties of a wide range of materials.
 The facility focuses on using the many materials characterization aspects to perform failure analyses on components.
 Samples can be analyzed to determine the failure mode, and solutions to prevent further problems.
 Samples can be also prepared for the Electron Microscopy or X-ray Diffraction Facilities, if necessary.

 - · A new DSC 204 F1 Phoenix Differential Scanning Calorimeter thermal analysis system.
 The DSC 204 F1 has a temperature range of -175° C to 700° C which allows the measurement of; melting temperatures, melting enthalpy, crystallization temperatures, crystallization enthalpy, transition enthalpies, phase transformations, phase diagrams and other thermal properties.